• Home

 Once you reach the Great Blue Hole, the pilot will circle around it at least 4-5 times for each side of the plane.

-An aerial shot of coral in turquoise waters in the Belize Barrier Reef
+Aerial shot of scattered coral patch reefs in the clear, turquoise waters of the Belize Barrier Reef, highlighting the vibrant marine biodiversity.

 Spend your afternoon taking it easy and relaxing.
 There are so many gorgeous places around the island to laze in a hammock or on the sand.
 There is a small, free beach in front of Sophie’s Guest House.
 Otherwise, the entire front side of the island is lined with hammocks and lounges.